Bad Branding: 6 Mistakes To Avoid In Your Designs

 Your color palette, imagery, brand name, styling, and typography must be easy to replicate on paper, web, and even fabric if you want to launch merchandise.
 Create a brand style guideline to avoid inconsistencies.

 Looking for a design team to handle end-to-end branding design at an affordable price with quality deliverables?
-You have come to the right place.
 Start a free Kimp Graphics trial today!

 4) Neglecting Design Thinking